The Leasehold & Freehold Act 2024

 This is the reform that eliminates the 2-year ownership requirement so that (subject to qualifying criteria) leaseholders can legally initiate:

-• statutory lease extensions, and/or
+- statutory lease extensions, and/or

-• Statutory enfranchisement (if applicable), without having owned the lease for two years.
+- statutory enfranchisement (if applicable), without having owned the lease for two years.

-Not yet in force as of today 29/1/2026
+Still waiting not yet in force as of today 29/1/2026–

-• Eradication of marriage value in statutory premium calculations.
+eradication of marriage value in statutory premium calculations.

-• The 990-year statutory lease extension term for flats.
+the 990-year statutory lease extension term for flats.

-• The new ground rent “buy-out” right (peppercorn without term extension) and many of the service charge / sales information pack reforms.
+the new ground rent “buy-out” right (peppercorn without term extension) and many of the service charge / sales information pack reforms.

 Article by Caroline Riley (Head of Conveyancing)